John Dawson (slave trader): List of vessels owned by Baker & Dawson

 Sisters, of 252 tons (bm), was launched at Liverpool in 1786.
 Captain John Elworthy sailed from Liverpool on 16 October 1786.
 She acquired captives at Bonny.
 On 22 September 1788 Sisters was declared to have been lost.
 She disappeared on the coast of Africa or on her way to the West Indies, together with her crew and any captives on board.

 Captains and crews

 In January 1782 Dawson employed James Irving as a surgeon on his slave ship Prosperity, captained by James Murphy and based in Liverpool.

 Baker and Dawson often re-employed the same captains for their slave voyages.
 From 1785 to 1795 Thomas Molyneux captained six voyages, Joseph Withers and William Forbes five voyages, and Joseph Fayrer four.

 Bankruptcy

 The contract that Baker and Dawson with the Spanish government to supply slaves to Spanish America caused the partners to over-reach themselves.
 During the credit crisis of 1793, Dawson was declared bankrupt in 1793, owing £500,000 (about £ million today).

-After bankruptcy, Dawson returned to enslaving.